Concorda/concorda-dashboard/README.md

 - __Sponsor:__ [nearForm][]

 ## Demo system
 This is the Concorda project.
 It is a user management system built using Node.js.
 It is a micro-service designed to be used in tandem with other micro-services, as with the [NodeZoo][] project.
 There is an in-depth demo configuration available for the system, to learn more go [here][].

+A detailed documentation can be found [here](https://github.com/nearform/concorda/blob/master/docs/Readme.md)

 ## Running
 To run the server,